openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     for this UpgradeTask is openebs-operator itself that will automate the upgrade of all resources.

+    The `UpgradeTask` resource will be created by the Upgrade Job.

     Status: Under Development, planned for 1.2

 4. Improvements to the backward compatibility checks added to the